itismeghasyam/mpower-feature-analysis-sage/docs/CONTRIBUTING.md

 4. Include as part of the target in the Makefile

 ### Config.yml guide
-The workflow uses config.yml to control to I/O of the file, it is used to manage output reference such as:
+The workflow uses [config.yml](https://github.com/Sage-Bionetworks/mpower-feature-analysis/blob/master/config.yml) to control to I/O of the file, it is used to manage output reference such as:
 - output_filename
 - provenance
 - annotations
 Some of the feature extraction pipeline are indexed as a list to represent variety of filters/QC-steps that we did from our analysis.
-Thus, make sure that the config file is able to properly control the output of your workflow.
+Thus, make sure that the config file is able to properly control the output of your workflow. **The schema of the config.yml is still loosely based on what is convenient for the workflow, thus it can still be a subject of change in the future.**

 ### File Annotations Guide
 This analysis workflow uses Synapse Annotations and File View to control the I/O of the analysis (parentIds, fileIds etc).